Public Transport

 • The Taxi Model (Last-minute only): Passenger A books at 8:15.
 A vehicle is dispatched immediately.
 Passenger B books at 8:17.
 Passenger A is already moving, so a second vehicle is dispatched.
 By 8:25, you have four different vehicles on the road for four people.
 This is the "on-demand scramble".
 It’s inefficient, expensive, and increases congestion.

 • The Bus Model (Advanced Booking): Because the system encourages advanced booking, the algorithm "sees" all four passengers the night before (or even an hour before).
 It realizes they are all in the same area.
 It assigns one 6-seater minibus to pick up all four.
+Optimising bus use, saving the cost of multiple buses on the road a boosting sustainability value.

 Why Advanced Booking is the "Secret Sauce"